ugoertz/kombilo/doc/intro.rst

 * Kombilo is free, and is open source.
 Your :ref:`contributions
   <contributing>` are welcome.
 Feel free to freely distribute it, and feel
-  free to clone or fork the `project on BitBucket
+  free to clone or fork the `project on GitHub
-  <https://bitbucket.org/ugoertz/kombilo/overview>`_.
+  <https://github.com/ugoertz/kombilo/>`_.
 I will be glad to
   consider patches you send me for inclusion into the Kombilo code.

 * Kombilo has been developed with tools that are available on all major